falcosecurity/falco-website/content/en/blog/gitops-your-falco-rules/index.md

       url: https://falcosecurity.github.io/falcoctl/index.yaml
 ... output omitted ...
 ```

 and here are the changes that we want to do on it so it checks every 2 minutes, as before, and for a newer OCI artifact.
-We are not updating the rulesfilesDir parameter here since the subdirectory `etc/falco/rules.d/` doesn't exist on the `falco` container.

 ```
 ...
     artifact: